shimdevkun/ECommerce/README.md

 # ECommerce Replication

-This is an ecommerce site page recreation inspired by this [codepen](https://codepen.io/RSH87/pen/RagqEv)
+This is an ecommerce site recreation inspired by this [codepen](https://codepen.io/RSH87/pen/RagqEv)

-See the live version [here](https://ecommerce.xstrafez.now.sh/)
+See the live version [here](https://ecommerce.sshimabuku.now.sh/)

 ## Versions